askonomm/shapex/README.md

 });
 ```

-Notable difference here is the `$` prefix in the subscription listener name, which tells EventX what state to look for.
+Notable difference here is the `$` prefix in the subscription listener name, which tells ShapeX what state to look for.
 Here `$counter` will look for the root-level `counter` key in state.
 To look for nested state, simply add a dot (`.`) followed by the key name, i.e: `$counter.nestedKey`.
 Additionally, state change subscriptions do not get any additional data passed to them, only state.

 #### Subscribe only once